-Trump in no rush on North Korea as long as no weapon tests
+Trump won't rush North Korea on denuclearization as long as no weapon tests

 Trump’s latest comments would appear to support speculation his administration is open to seeking a limited deal at the summit.

-Officials in Washington and Seoul have said discussions have included allowing inspectors to observe the dismantlement of North Korea’s Yongbyon nuclear reactor and opening U.S.-North Korea liaison offices.
+Officials in Washington and Seoul have said possible steps forward could include allowing inspectors to observe the dismantlement of North Korea’s Yongbyon nuclear reactor and opening U.S.-North Korea liaison offices.

-Declaring an end to a technical state of hostilities that has existed since the 1950s, and allowing some inter-Korean projects like opening a tourism zone in North Korea were other possibilities.
+Declaring an end to a technical state of hostilities that has existed since the 1950s, and allowing some inter-Korean projects like a tourism zone in North Korea were other possibilities.

-U.S. Secretary of State Mike Pompeo told “Fox News Sunday” he hoped for substantial progress this week but North Korea had yet to take “concrete” steps on denuclearization and another summit might be needed beyond the one in Hanoi.
+U.S. Secretary of State Mike Pompeo told “Fox News Sunday” he hoped for substantial progress this week but North Korea had yet to take “concrete” steps on denuclearization and another summit might be needed after Hanoi.

-The New York Times reported Pompeo has conceded in private discussions with Korea experts that he would be lucky if North Korea agreed to dismantle 60 percent of what the United States has demanded.
+The New York Times reported Pompeo has conceded in private discussions he would be lucky if North Korea agreed to dismantle 60 percent of what the United States has demanded.
 That would still be more than any other administration had achieved, he added.

-The State Department declined to comment on the report.
+The State Department declined to comment.

-For live coverage of the summit, click: here; Additional reporting by Mai Nguyen, Josh Smith; Writing by Robert Birsel; Editing by Lincoln Feast
+For live coverage of the summit, click: here; Additional reporting by Hyonhee Shin, Mai Nguyen, Josh Smith; Writing by Robert Birsel; Editing by Lincoln Feast